saifalafeefi/COSC495-Assignment2-Parallax/README.md

 - Knock enemies into the Enemy Goal by ramming into them
 - Enemies get stunned on hit and briefly drift toward their own goal
-- Each enemy scored = +1 point, each enemy that reaches your goal = -1 life
+- Each enemy scores depending on type, each enemy that reaches your goal = -1 life
+- 3 lives total, game over when they run out

+**Waves:**

+- Enemies spawn in waves, with wave size increasing each round
+- "Wave Clear!" appears when all enemies are eliminated, followed by a countdown to the next wave
+- Player position and velocity reset between waves

+**Powerup Spawning:**

+- Powerups spawn dynamically — ~50% chance per enemy scored, plus auto-spawn after 30s drought
+- Up to 3 powerups active in the world at once, placed at designer-set spawn points
+- One powerup per spawn point — occupied spots are skipped

 **Movement:**